AWS Big Data Blog

 Log lines to JSON documents

-Although you can ingest JSON documents such as the preceding image as is into Amazon ES, some of the text fields require further preprocessing before you can use them for anomaly detection.
+Although you can ingest JSON documents such as the preceding image as is into Amazon OpenSearch Service, some of the text fields require further preprocessing before you can use them for anomaly detection.

 Text fields with nominal values